 We then found a cross which Lora instinctively wrapped herself around.
 She then moved and I said “No, do that again”.
 I then took the shot with thoughts in my mind of “It looks like the crucifixion”

 We then found another equally weathered and rustic headstone.
 Lora leaned against this and I asked her to place a hand against the stone, to look distant and forlorn.
 I named this shot as a love lost.
 It was very poignant.
 We then found a hollow in the trunk of a yew tree which Lora squeezed into.
 A few shots were taken but they did not really work out.
 It was at this point that people started to appear from within the church, so we decided it was time to move on.

-Next stop was Waverley Abbey.
+Next stop for our gothic styled shoot, was Waverley Abbey.
 Here we continued with the Victorian outfit for a few shots, before Lora changed into a more modern Goth style dress.
 I then started to introduce gels over my flash to try to produce some bizarre effects.
 The aim was to use an orange gel on the flash with the camera set to a tungsten white balance.
 This would mean that Lora would look quite normal, however the background would turn rather blue.
 We then looked around us and found something that was rather disturbing.
 What we thought was a bundle of sheep’s wool turned out to be human hair.
 We also found the remains of some burned down church candles too.
 What strange events had occurred here?
 Anyway not being one to let an opportunity pass me by, I utilised the old candles with a view to create something special later.

 The next costume change was something a little more funky.
 Victoria had sourced a dress which was somewhat brighter with coloured lightning bolts on it.
 We took some shots with the candle before moving into the middle of the cloisters.
 Here Lora spread her arms out and looked up towards the heavens as if seeking some sort of divine intervention.